AntoineMeheut/Rokc-Mk3/README.md

 **Once here, repeat the section preparing all nodes for node1, node2 and node3.**

 ### Connect to your nodes cockpit interfaces
-You should connect on root on all ur nodes for the main part of this tutoriel.
+You should connect on root on all ur nodes.

 * master [https://192.168.1.16:9090](https://192.168.1.16:9090)
 * node1 [https://192.168.1.17:9090](https://192.168.1.17:9090)